Miranda Haywood-Curry (Executive Director & Dance Instructor)

 Lindsey Farmer - Pre Ballet Assistant

 Ms. Lindsey has trained under the Curry's since 2009 and has been pre ballet assistant since 2015.
 Lindsey performed with Flat River Dance Company since Good Moon in 2009, along with Carmina Burana, Danish Festival & Grand Rapids Festival of Arts.
-Lindsey is a junior at Greenville High School and is a member of the Color Guard in the Greenville Marching Band, Concert Band playing the alto saxophone and Greenville High School Jazz Band.
+Lindsey is a senior at Greenville High School and is a member of the Color Guard in the Greenville Marching Band, Concert Band playing the alto saxophone and Greenville High School Jazz Band.

 Damion Powers - Pre Ballet Assistant